-Zcash is a new cryptocurrency that was launched on October 28, 2016.
-A Bitcoin clone based on the same code, but differs from this and Ethereum by the added functionality of totally private transactions.
-For that reason, Zcash is said to be ” impossible to find ”
+Zcash is an anonymous cryptocurrency that began its journey in 2014 with a project called ZeroCoin.
+This virtual currency is based on the same code as bitcoin, but it differs from this and Ethereum by the added functionality of totally private transactions.
+For that reason, it is said that Zcash is “impossible to find”.

-Even the world’s most intelligent mathematicians have described zero-knowledge tests as “impossible mathematics,” and only a handful of researchers around the world have a complete understanding of the details of how it works.
+Even the world’s most intelligent mathematicians have described zero knowledge tests as “impossible mathematics” and only a small number of researchers worldwide have a complete understanding of the details of how it works.

 What is a zero knowledge test?

-A zero knowledge test means that it is possible to show that a calculation has been made, without having to do it again.
-In other words, you can prove a true statement without having to reveal anything about it.
+Simply put, Zero Knowledge Proof means that it is possible to demonstrate that a calculation has been made, without having to do it again.
+In other words, you can prove a true statement without revealing anything about it.

-The addresses to which the Zcash is sent are completely anonymous, which means that if you do not know the real identity or the real address, you will not be able to see to whom or where the currency is flowing.
+The addresses where the amount of Zcash is sent are also completely anonymous, which means that if the real identity or the real address is not known, it will not be possible to see who or where the currency is being transferred.

 Who would want financial privacy?

 There are a lot of cases of legitimate use of financial privacy.
-In fact, if we think about it, financial privacy is probably desired for most of the transactions taking place in the world, for example:
+In fact, if we think about it, financial privacy is probably desired for most of the transactions that occur in the world, for example:

 - A company that wants to protect information about its supply chain

 - A person who does not want to be known publicly who is paying a lawyer to divorce